 - Customer analytics and insights to better understand behaviors: The insights that come from the 'Golden Record' enable you to understand your customers accurately, build behavioral segments that truly impact results and then analyze the effectiveness of channels and advertising efforts to measure and improve campaigns.

-Customer intention is also a way to measure the customer lifecycle that is often never used, but in my experience the best way to measure progression along your customer journey.
+Customer intention is also a way to measure and improve customer lifecycle management that is often never used, but in my experience the best way to measure progression along your customer journey.
 B2B marketing automation and lead nurturing tools often do this better than B2C marketing platforms.
 Contact scoring, attribution and time-based measurements can combine to create a comprehensive view of the customer lifecycle when used correctly.

 - Integration of marketing channels for consistency: To create omnichannel conversations with your customers you need to be able to coordinate all your channels from one ‘air traffic control’ center.
 By using the campaign management workflow in your email platform whilst having someone execute SMS campaigns, or direct mail being scheduled by an offline team and your personalization platform disconnected from your offline customer data, you are never going to achieve the consistency your customers demand!
 Now being referred to as a "multi-channel marketing hub" you need a marketing platform that can integrate your existing technology stack into one workflow, enabling every channel to talk to, and trigger, each other.